-COURSE STUDENT LEARNING OUTCOMES:
+COURSE STUDENT LEARNING OUTCOMES

-Upon successful completion of the course, students will be able to the following:
+On successful completion of this course, students will be able to do the following:

-- write short business documents and correspondence; - create an effective career portfolio related to an area of practice, career objective, or interest; - write a persuasive proposal related to relevant communication and workplace practice; - deliver effective and organized oral presentations to the class; - display competence in standard English usage including grammar, punctuation and diction.
+- write short business documents and correspondence; - create an effective career portfolio related to an area of practice, career objective, or interest; - write a persuasive report or proposal related to relevant communication and workplace practice; - deliver effective and organized oral presentations to the class; - display competence in standard English usage including grammar, punctuation and diction.

-DATE TOPICS, ACTIVITIES, READINGS and SOURCES Week 1 Course Introduction and Communication Basics Overview.
-Week 2 Writing in a professional and academic context; focus on: parts of speech and punctuation.
-Editing quiz to establish student's "baseline".
-Week 3 Writing information-seeking documents.
+DATE TOPICS, ACTIVITIES, READINGS and SOURCES Week 1 Writing Sample and Communication Basics Overview, and introduction to the library and resources.
+Week 2 Writing in a professional and academic context; grammar focus on parts of speech and punctuation.
+Writing information letters/emails Week 3 Writing unfavourable news documents.
 Week 4 Career Portfolio Assignment presented; focus on: building clear, strong sentences.
-Week 5 Prose for the Digital Workplace: developing a professional presence on-line.
-Week 6 A-level resumes, prospecting, cover and follow-up letters showcased; Linked In Profile Strategies and Online Etiquette.
-Week 7 Mid-term quiz: Basic editing.
-Week 8 'Bad New' and Adjustment Documents.
-Week 9 Designing and outlining a short proposal; Persuasive strategies in proposal writing: Refining the components of an effective proposal.
-Week 10 Topic Memo to the class that overviews pending proposal.
-Week 11 Proposal Workshop; samples screened and discussed.
-Week 12 Presentation of Proposal to class.
-Week 13 CMNS 100 Course Review and Final Exam Preparation.
-Week 14 Final Exam period.
-Week 15 Final Exam period.
+Week 5 Prose for the Digital Workplace: developing a professional presence on-line with community partners.
+Week 6 A-level resumes, cover and follow-up letters showcased; Linked In Profile strategies.
+Week 7 Mid-term quiz: Basic editing Week 8 Writing to persuade; in-class exercises and brainstorming proposal ideas.
+Week 9 How to design and outline a persuasive proposal; creative strategies in proposal writing: refining the components of an effective proposal.
+Week 10 Writing for mobile communications and social media.
+Week 11 Digital communication workshop Week 12 Public speaking: tips and strategies oral presentations.
+Week 13 Oral Presentations Week 14-15 Final Exam Period.